DaemonOverlord/Fluid/README.md

 ######Joining the lobby

-With fluid, one of it's features is the ability to join the lobby also.
+With fluid, one of it's features is the ability to join the lobby.
 To join the lobby you can use very simliar syntax as joining a world.

 ```c#